The Megabus network extends across the UK linking major towns and cities and extends into mainland Europe

 The intermediate stop is a good idea as it allows people to stretch their legs, get a hot drink, or have a cigarette.
 It reduces pressure on the onboard toilet and breaks up the journey.

-I have to stress that the majority of Megabus drivers are professional and do a good job.
-In the most important task of all - driving the vehicle - they all seem to be more than competent and they put safety first.
+Megabus drivers appear to be well-trained and they do a good job.
+In that most important task of all - driving the vehicle - they all seem to be more than competent and they put safety first.

 So what's the verdict on the Megabus service between Manchester and London?

 Megabus provides an extremely good service that offers unbeatable value for money.
 If you choose to travel at off-peak times you should have lots more space and a more pleasant trip.
-At 4 and a half hours, or one some journeys, five and a half hours, it takes quite a bit longer than the train, but that's actually better for me as I love all forms of travel and I can make good use of the time.
+At four and a half hours, or one some journeys, five and a half hours, it takes quite a bit longer than the train, but that's actually better for me as I love all forms of travel and I can make good use of the time.
 To get the best fares it is essential to book at least a couple of weeks in advance and to travel for £1 each way, plus the 50p booking fee, always look on the website three months ahead.

-See also my review of National Express Manchester to London
+See also my review of Megabus Manchester to Glasgow